Gorenci, Centar Župa

 Gorenci (Горенци) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

+Gorenci(Guranxhi) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar Borizan Sulejman.
+The settlement had a total of 2 households with the anthroponymy attested being of a mixed Albanian-Slavic character.

-Gorenci has traditionally been inhabited by Orthodox Macedonians and a Muslim Macedonian (Torbeš) population of which both groups speak the Macedonian language.
+Gorenci has traditionally been inhabited by Orthodox Macedonians and a Turkish (Torbeši) population.

 According to the 2002 census, the village had a total of 267 inhabitants.
 Ethnic groups in the village include: